TchilDill/openpile/docs/source/usage.rst

         )

 Once the pile (object) is created, the user can use its properties and methods to interact with it.
-A simple view of the pile can be extracted by printing the object as below
+A simple view of the pile can be extracted by printing the object as below:

 .. code-block:: python